umgbhalla/starred/README.md

 ## Java

-- [Aliucord/Aliucord](https://github.com/Aliucord/Aliucord) - Discord Android app mod inspired by desktop Discord client mods.
+- [Aliucord/Aliucord](https://github.com/Aliucord/Aliucord) - A modification for the Discord Android App
 - [kunal-kushwaha/DSA-Bootcamp-Java](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java) - This repository consists of the code samples, assignments, and notes for the Java Data Structures & Algorithms bootcamp of Community Classroom.
 - [hyb1996/Auto.js](https://github.com/hyb1996/Auto.js) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)
 - [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.